fedlinllc/fedlin-gcp-hipaa-showcase/README.md

 - Can be delivered alongside M365 / AWS baselines for multi-cloud practices

 ## Who it’s for
-- Healthcare / therapy / counseling practices in TN/KY and across the U.S.
+- Healthcare / therapy / counseling practices across the U.S.
 - Small businesses handling PHI/PII in Google Workspace
 - MSPs that need a repeatable, documented HIPAA-style Workspace setup